hyperhq/blog.hyper.sh/blog/source/hyper-cron-beta.md

     - Cron
     - Hyper.sh
     - Serverless
-preview: We are happy to announce the beta release of Hyper.sh Cron funcationality.
+preview: We are happy to announce the beta release of Hyper.sh Cron functionality.
 There was a lot of interest in Hyper Cron from the community and we're looking forward to getting feedback to keep improving the implementation.

 ---

-Today we are happy to announce the beta release of Hyper.sh Cron funcationality.
+Today we are happy to announce the beta release of Hyper.sh Cron functionality.
 There has been a lot of interest in Hyper Cron from the community and we're looking forward to getting feedback to continue improving the implementation.

 ## How does it work?